 Canberra Hotel Accommodation

-There are 2 five star luxury hotels in Canberra.
-There are 27 holiday homes, by definition offering unique locations and facilities.
+There are 6 five star luxury hotels in Canberra.
 If you are looking for something eclectic, smaller or quaint there are 5 boutique hotels in Canberra.
-41 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.
+52 ever popular 4 star hotels for business or pleasure, and 3 star hotels providing everything for the budget conscious.

-Keeping active is entirely possible at the 34 hotels in Canberra with a gym and the 41 hotels with a pool.
-21 of the hotels have both a gym and a pool.
-And 9 have a tennis court.
+Keeping active is entirely possible at the 51 hotels in Canberra with a gym and the 42 hotels with a pool.
+22 of the hotels have both a gym and a pool.
+And 13 have a tennis court.
+8 of the Canberra hotels have private pools.

 More than just a political hotspot